Frequently Asked Questions

 The U.S. Department of Education may select your FAFSA for review in a process called verification.
 Verification is the process where we confirm the data that you reported on the FAFSA is accurate.
 We may request additional documentation such as tax returns to support the information that was reported.

 How do I know if I have to provide additional documentation to the Office of Financial Aid?

 Your award letter and funding can change if additional resources not previously considered are received on your behalf.
-This may result in revised awards, or reduction in loan eligibility, etc. It also may change if you enrollment status change.
+This may result in revised awards, or reduction in loan eligibility, etc. It also may change if you enrollment status changes.

-Is there a difference between "need-based" and "merit-based" financial aid?
+What is the difference between "need-based" and "merit-based" financial aid?

 - A minimum grade point average

 - A minimum number of credits earned each term